 An internationally recognized scholar, Professor Ku writes on legal issues impacting individual liberty, creativity, and technology.
+His areas of expertise include Constitutional Law, Cyberlaw, Privacy and Copyright.
 His articles appear in the law reviews and journals of Berkeley, Chicago, Georgetown, Minnesota, Vanderbilt, and Wisconsin among others, and he is the lead author of the first casebook devoted exclusively to the study of cyberspace law.
 Professor Ku was the 2009 recipient of the Case Western Reserve University Law Alumni Association’s Distinguished Teacher Award, and voted Professor of the Year by the graduating class of 2009.